 Wow!
 Our savings rate increased from 42% to 68%!
-This should mean 50% more savings, no?
+Does this mean 50% more savings no?
+Will we be able to retire earlier?
 No!
 We are not saving anything more.
 We just inflated our savings rate with math!

 I think that is enough math and manipulation for one post!
-As you can see, there are many ways to manipulate an important metric such as the savings rate.
-It is important to know these tricks so that you can realize what a savings rate may means.
+As you can see, there are many ways to manipulate an important metric, such as the savings rate.
+It is essential to know these tricks to realize what a savings rate may mean.

-I hope that all this shows that you should not always trust savings rate online.
+You should not always trust savings rates online.
 By default, you should not compare savings rates.
-They may have been computed differently.
-Unless you know exactly how someone computes his savings rate, you cannot compare it.
-By default, you should only consider your own savings rate and not consider other’s results.
+People may compute it differently.
+Unless you know exactly how someone calculates his savings rate, you cannot compare it.
+By default, you should only consider your own savings rate and not consider others’ results.

-Also, I am not trying to encourage you to cheat with your savings rate!
+Also, I am not trying to encourage you to cheat!
 On the contrary!
 I think everybody should use the same formula.
-The net savings rate is the best way to compute this important metric!
+The net savings rate is the best way to compute this critical metric!

 Removing things from your expenses just does not make sense.
 It increases your savings rate, nothing more.
 And it makes you complacent since you think, wrongly, that you are saving more!

-I really wish bloggers would use a fair way to compute their savings rate instead of just trying to aim for the biggest number for no reason.
-Or at the very least, they should indicate exactly how they compute it before publishing it.
-This shows once again that we are having a transparency issue on the personal finance community.
+I wish bloggers would use a fair way to compute their savings rate instead of just trying to aim for the highest number for no reason.
+Or, at the very least, they should indicate exactly how they compute it before publishing it.
+It shows once again that we are having a transparency issue on the personal finance community.

 What do you think?
 How do you compute your savings rate?
-What do you think is the fairest way to compute it?
+What do you think is the fairest way to calculate it?